AlgoMole/MolCRAFT/README.md

 }

 @article{qiu2025empower,
-  title={Empower Structure-Based Molecule Optimization with Gradient Guidance}, author={Qiu, Keyue and Song, Yuxuan and Yu, Jie and Ma, Hongbo and Cao, Ziyao and Zhang, Zhilong and Wu, Yushuai and Zheng, Mingyue and Zhou, Hao and Ma, Wei-Ying}, journal={ICML 2025}, year={2025}
+  title={Empower Structure-Based Molecule Optimization with Gradient Guided Bayesian Flow Networks}, author={Qiu, Keyue and Song, Yuxuan and Yu, Jie and Ma, Hongbo and Cao, Ziyao and Zhang, Zhilong and Wu, Yushuai and Zheng, Mingyue and Zhou, Hao and Ma, Wei-Ying}, journal={ICML 2025}, year={2025}